USEPA/WNTR/documentation/waterquality.rst

 ==================================

 Water quality simulation can only be run using the **EpanetSimulator**.
-The example **water_quality_simulation.py** can be used to run water quality simulations and plot results.

 As listed in the :ref:`software_framework` section,  this means that the hydraulic simulation must use demand driven simulation.
 Note that the WNTRSimulator can be used to compute demands under pressure-driven conditions and those demands can be used in the EPANETSimulator.